Sunday, March 5, 2023

 FM modulation for the AD9833 VCO sounded as you'd expect.
 Pleasingly warbly, buzzy, to ring-moddy.

-Best of all, this digital VCO sounded "analog" to my ears--between some distortion in the triangle to pulse/ramp conversion, and whatever slight errors are caused by the 12 bit A/D, I got a few slight pitch drift issues and a small bit of analog output oddness, the same sort of miniscule errors I get from the many analog VCO's I have in my rig.
+Best of all, this digital VCO sounded "analog" to my ears--between some distortion in the triangle to pulse/ramp conversion errors, and whatever slight errors are caused by the 12 bit A/D, I got a few slight pitch drift issues and a small bit of analog output oddness, the same sort of miniscule errors I get from the many analog VCO's I have in my rig.

 The AD9833 VCO's pulse width controls were aggressive (?), but sonically pleasing.